 Day tour from the Rotondo hut – there are numerous great day tours in this area: Witenwasserenstock, Piz Lucendro, Rottallihorn, Muttenhorn are all potential options.
 Our final choice will be determined by current weather and snow conditions. ~1000m ascent and descent ~5-6hrs

-To exit the range, in the morning we head north to the Cristallina Hut, before a choice of long descents down into the Val Bredetto.
-PM Bus and train back to Brig, and final hotel night.
-700-1100m ascent, 1250-1650m descent 4-6hrs
+Piz Cristallina and exit the range.
+On the final morning, we make an ascent of Piz Cristallina (2911m), before returning to the hut and a choice of long descents down into the Val Bredetto.
+PM Bus and train back to Brig and final hotel night.
+400-600m ascent, 1650-1850m descent 4-5hrs

 Return travel should be arranged on Saturday morning, after your final nights accommodation.